dahalsubodh/dahalsubodh.github.io/projects.md

 **Scope:** Assessing technological and pedgagogical knowledge of government school teachers in Lalitpur Metropolitan City, Nepal.
 **Focus:** Assessing the Technological, Pedagogical, and Content Knowledge (TPACK) of teachers in Science, Math, and English, and its influence on e-learning.
 **Methods:** Convergent parallel mixed-methods design: surveys with 28 teachers and qualitative interviews with ICT focal persons from nine schools.
-**Key Learnings:** Discovered that teachers' TPACK is highly context-dependent, shaped by access to resources, professional development, and institutional support.
+**Key Learnings:** Discovered that infrastructure gaps alone don't explain low tech adoption, institutional support and teacher confidence are critical levers.

 ---